grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 > **Note:** This transformation is not available for Graphite because this data source does not support correlating returned data with queries.

 In the example below, the panel has three queries (A, B, C).
-I removed the B query from the visualization.
+We removed the B query from the visualization.

 {{< figure src="/static/img/docs/transformations/filter-by-query-stat-example-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}